tlhutch/test-playbooks/docs/knowledge_base/production.md

 Our Jenkins scripts add ssh public keys onto spawned EC2 instances.
 The list of added public keys is [here](https://github.com/ansible/tower-qa/blob/master/playbooks/roles/auth_keys/defaults/main.yml#L2).
 If you want to be included on this list, ask a QE team member.

+Lastly, if you want to spin up your own Tower instance, the setup tarballs are here:
+* For official releases, see [here](https://releases.ansible.com/ansible-tower/setup/).
+* For development releases, see [here](http://nightlies.testing.ansible.com/ansible-tower_nightlies_m8u16fz56qr6q7/).

 Written by [Christopher Wang](mailto:chrwang@redhat.com) (Github: simfarm) July 11th, 2018.